 We may be biased, but we believe that veils are a must-have accessory for all brides.
-Many Kleinfeld consultants think that a veil is that final touch that completes a bridal look and luckily at Kleinfeld, there are so many veil options for a bride to choose from!
+And at Kleinfeld, when you say “yes!” to your dream dress, you can complete your wedding day look with a veil same day—and there are so many veil options to choose from!
 With that, one of the most commonly asked questions our accessory consultants receive is, “When do I take off my veil?”
 While the answer is really up to the bride on when she’d like to set her veil aside, we went ahead and interviewed some of our experts to get their take on this popular question.

 After your ceremony.

 After you’d said your “I dos”, take a moment to carefully remove your veil from your hairstyle.
 Accessories consultant Candice recommends taking your veil off after your ceremony, especially if “your veil is something you’re looking to pass down to your future daughters or to friends!”
 Pro tip— your veil makes a great “something borrowed” for a special loved one in your life!